UW-HARVEST/Hayroll/README-pioneer.md

 The condition for inclusion of each line can be expressed as a boolean/arithmetic expression, based on the kinds of computation that is allowed in preprocessing.
 Pioneer symbolically executes C preprocessor directives to compute such inclusion conditions for each line of code (represented with an AST node in Pioneer's output).

 Pioneer is part of the Hayroll pipeline.
 According to Pioneer's output, Hayroll runs the preprocessor multiple times with different macro definitions, runs `c2rust` on each, and then merges all the resulting Rust programs into a single Rust implementation that uses Rust's `#cfg` macros.

-TODO: "According to Pioneer's output": not here, but elsewhere the documentation should give the algorithm for exactly how many times the preprocessor is run.
-What guarantee is provided about the completeness of the set of runs?
+The algorithm that decides what macro definition conbinations to run with and how many total runs are needed is still work-in-progress.

 ## Input and Output